 - “distilled alcoholic beverage” means a distilled beverage, spirit, or liquor containing ethanol that is made by distilling ethanol produced by fermentation of cereal grains, fruits, vegetables, molasses or any other source of carbohydrates of agricultural origin

-    - “ethyl alcohol or ethanol” means a transparent, colourless, flammable, volatile liquid miscible with water, ether or chloroform and obtained by the fermentation of carbohydrates with yeast.
+- “ethyl alcohol or ethanol” means a transparent, colorless, flammable, volatile liquid miscible with water, ether or chloroform and obtained by the fermentation of carbohydrates with yeast.
 Ethyl alcohol has the chemical formula C2H5OH, has a burning taste, and causes intoxication on consumption

-    - “neutral spirit or neutral alcohol or neutral grain spirit or pure grain alcohol or extra neutral alcohol (ENA)” means a product obtained by distillation and rectification, with a minimum alcoholic strength of 96 per cent. abv, after alcoholic fermentation of cereal grains, fruits, vegetables, molasses or any other source of carbohydrates of agricultural origin
+- “neutral spirit or neutral alcohol or neutral grain spirit or pure grain alcohol or extra neutral alcohol (ENA)” means a product obtained by distillation and rectification, with a minimum alcoholic strength of 96 percent. abv, after alcoholic fermentation of cereal grains, fruits, vegetables, molasses or any other source of carbohydrates of agricultural origin

 - “pot-still or column distilled spirit” means the product of distillation done either in a pot-still in batches, or in continuous columns

 - “psychotropic substance” means substance as defined in the Schedule of the Narcotic Drugs and Psychotropic Substances Act, 1985 (61 of 1985) and rules made thereunder, and substances listed in Schedule E and E1 of the Drugs and Cosmetic Rules, 1945

 - “rectified spirit” means spirit purified by distillation to achieve the strength of not less than 95 percent abv

 - “un-distilled alcoholic beverage or fermented beverage” means fermented un-distilled alcoholic beverage such as beer, wine, cider, or any other similar products